-Under the Code of Audit Practice, we are required to report to you if, in our opinion, we have not been able to satisfy ourselves that the Trust has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2021.
+Under the Code of Audit Practice, we are required to report to you if, in our opinion, we have not been able to satisfy ourselves that the Trust has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2022.

 Our work on the Trust's arrangements for securing economy, efficiency and effectiveness in its use of resources is not yet complete.
 The outcome of our work will be reported in our commentary on the Trust's arrangements in our Auditor's Annual Report.
-If we identify any significant weaknesses in these arrangements, these will be reported by exception in our Audit Completion Certificate.
-We are satisfied that this work does not have a material effect on our opinion on the financial statements for the year ended 31 March 2021.
+If we identify any significant weaknesses in these arrangements, they will be reported by exception in a further auditor's report.
+We are satisfied that this work does not have a material effect on our opinion on the financial statements for the year ended 31 March 2022